coffee4urhead/JavaScript-DOM-Manipulation/README.md

  ---[I would also like to add in a framework to my tech stack and im thinking of goind with framework for css like:
     SASS, bootstrap or tailwind for more styling and capabilities in my projects ]---

+ ### Main goal of the project ###

+ ---[The main goal of the project is being able to load data from the browser and not changing the tasks typed whenever the page is refreshed]---